 In preparing a sentence plan, offender managers should consider how planned interventions might bear on parental responsibilities and whether the planned interventions could contribute to improved outcomes for children known to be in an existing relationship with the offender.

-Governors, managers, directors and principals of the following secure establishments are subject to the section 11 duties set out in paragraph 4 of this chapter:
+Governors, managers, directors and principals of the following secure establishments are subject to the section 11 duties set out in this chapter:

 Each centre holding those aged under 18 should have in place an annually reviewed safeguarding children policy.
 The policy is designed to promote and safeguard the welfare of children and should cover all relevant operational areas as well as key supporting processes, which would include issues such as child protection, risk of harm, restraint, separation, staff recruitment and information sharing.
 A manager should be appointed and will be responsible for implementation of this policy.

 Detailed guidance on the safeguarding children policy, the roles of the safeguarding children manager and the safeguarding children committee, and the role of the establishment in relation to the LSCB can be found in Prison Service Instruction (PSI) 08/2012 ‘Care and Management of Young People’.

 Each centre should work with their local safeguarding partners to agree how they will work together, and with the relevant YOT and placing authority (the Youth Custody Service), to make sure that the needs of individual children are met.

 YOTs are subject to the section 11 duties set out in this chapter.
 YOTs are multi- agency teams responsible for the supervision of children subject to pre-court interventions and statutory court disposals.
 They are therefore well placed to identify children known to relevant organisations and agencies as being most at risk of offending and the contexts in which they may be vulnerable to abuse, and to undertake work to prevent them offending or protect them from harm.
 YOTs should have a lead officer responsible for ensuring safeguarding is embedded in their practice.